Above the line

 The industrial classification used in the EU.
 Revision 2 is the “Statistical classification of economic activities in the European Community in accordance with Commission Regulation (EC) No. 1893/2006 of 20 December 2006”.

-The total value of goods produced and services provided by a country during one year, equal to the gross domestic product (GDP) plus the net income from foreign investments.
+The total value of goods produced and services provided by a country during one year, equal to the GDP plus the net income from foreign investments.

 After deduction of the consumption of fixed capital.
 Also used in the context of financial accounts and balance sheets to denote, for example, assets less liabilities.

 Output of own account production of goods and services provided free or at prices that are not economically significant.
-Non-market output is produced mainly by the general government and non-profit institutions serving households (NPISH) sectors.
+Non-market output is produced mainly by the general government and NPISH sectors.

 Certain activities that may be productive and also legal but are concealed from the authorities for various reasons, for example, to evade taxes or regulation.
 In principle these, as well as economic production that is illegal, are to be included in the accounts but are by their nature difficult to measure.